-The information below is provided by Belmandental.com.
-Thank you Dr. Belman!
+The information below is provided by Garciadentalcare.ca.
+Thank you!

 Many people assume that in order to be a politician, you have to be an extroverted type of person who finds it very easy to make off-the-cuff speeches in front of an audience.
 However, this is not true.
 Plenty of people who experience anxiety when asked to pitch their product in front of investors can go on to become excellent public speakers or even politicians.
 The secret to their success is to create an outline for every speech that they give.